 Who is willing to actually do for others outside the church what Paul did on behalf of the Gentiles?
 Inner city teens and children facing the odds of continued poverty or, even, death at the end of violence in their neighborhood.
 Or, as Christians in the Middle East living with an ISIS target on your head?
 Are the trendy missional Christians preparing to sacrifice their lives in tough urban centers, lonely rural towns, or in the Middle East—planting churches and doing ministry in unsafe streets and neighborhoods or right in the path of ISIS?
 Where are these “called” Christians?

 Within suburban and exurban American church life, our comfort is our god way too much.
-We confuse our desire to be safe, secure, and well resourced with God’s peace about our callings (as ministers and, as well, as lay-people).
+We confuse our desire to be safe, secure, and well resourced with God’s peace about our callings (as ministers and, as well, as lay-leadership).

-This text scars the hell out of me.
+This text scares the hell out of me.
 Paul’s inspired words are calling me way beyond my comfort zone, beyond safety to fulfill Jesus’ call and the gospel’s obligation to die to myself so others can have full and free access to the Father.

 Where is my sacrifice, my willingness to suffer—really suffer, not just figuratively suffer, but real suffering—for those outside who are in need of access to the Father?